JakuWorks/PowerShell-File-Walker-Commands/README.md

 The description is W.I.P. but here is a summary:

-The `cda` command (without any arguments) will write a simple gui somewhat like this:
+The `cda` command (without any arguments) will write a simple message somewhat like this:
 ```
 ------------>
 [1] Folder1